ECC-BFMC/Documentation/source/racetrack.rst

 Traffic lights
 ''''''''''''''

-The traffic lights are similar to the real lights with three color: red, yellow and green.
+The traffic lights are similar to the real traffic lights with three colors: red, yellow and green.
 It's 24 cm heigh and the lights are 4.5cm diameter.
 You can see on the pictures below: